cms351/MandelbrotFractal/README.md

 The other problem you might have is that "#include <SDL.h>" bit.
 You need to make sure you have access to that file.
 First you want to libsdl.org, go to the download section, click SDL Releases then click on SDL 2.0.
-Download *development library*...now this step might be different for you, but since I was on Visual Studio I downloaded the "SDL2-devel-2.0.16-VC.zip" file.
+Download from the *development library*...now this step might be different for you, but since I was on Visual Studio I downloaded the "SDL2-devel-2.0.16-VC.zip" file.
 You might need the other one.
 Anyway, download it, save it somewhere.
 Now you gotta make sure the program has access to that SDL.h file in the folder.
 In Visual Studio Code, you just go up to project properties, hit VC++ Directories, and add the folder to